i-MSCP/plugins/incubator/KaziWhmcs/README.md

 #### ClientArea

-The **ClientArea** function is used to show i-MSCP login button in client area.
+The **ClientArea** function is used to show an i-MSCP login button in client area.

 #### CreateAccount